 Defamation Law Fact: The Ohio State Bar Association provides for two forms of recovery for damages in the case of defamation; monetary damages or an injunction.
 As explained above, damages can range from financial damages, such as statements tarnishing a person’s professional reputation, to non-economic damages, including mental anguish and emotional distress.

 Work with Aggressive and Strategic Internet Defamation Removal Lawyers

 Confronting online defamation and other false posts head-on is the most effective way to minimize dissemination and damage to you or your business’s reputation.
-Aaron Minc, and his team of Ohio lawyers at Minc, LLC are seasoned Internet defamation removal attorneys, with a documented past of permanent removal and results.
+Our team of lawyers at Minc, LLC are seasoned Internet defamation removal attorneys, with a documented past of permanent removal and results.

-To schedule a free confidential defamation removal consultation, contact Aaron and his team at Minc, LLC to discuss your removal options.
-Call us at (216) 373-7706, or schedule a meeting online today.
+To schedule a free confidential defamation removal consultation, contact the Minc Law team to discuss your removal options.
+Call us at (216) 373-7706, or fill out our online contact form today.